area9innovation/fast/plow/readme.md

   can report a suitable error message.

 - Debug type errors
+  - test30: Somehow related to subscribe becoming a type with "flow" inside, and then all hell breaks loose

   - ds/dynamic_array.flow
 	TODO: Picking random supertype from ["ArrayOperation", "ArrayOperationWithSwapp"] for: super181{ArrayNop<?>, ArrayRemove<?>}
 	TODO: Picking random supertype from ["ArrayOperation", "ArrayOperationWithSwapp"] for: super182{ArrayInsert<?>, ArrayNop<?>, ArrayRemove<?>}